Interview with John Green

 JG: If you remember, try and have a look for that scarf.

 GT: I can do that too.
-But for your history and your remembrance of your time, serving with the Bomber Command itself, long before you were in New Zealand.
+But for your history and your remembrance of your time, serving with the Bomber Command itself, well before you were in New Zealand.
 I know I certainly can be proud to thank you for your service and you obviously served with distinction and pride.

 JG: Thank you.